 Defense contractors — in respect of their business operations in the UAE and in particular offset obligations

-Manufacturing and service providers — structuring and implementation of joint ventures (contractual and corporate) and the appointment of commercial agents, distributors and franchise holders in the UAE, Saudi Arabia, Qatar, Oman, Bahrain, Afghanistan, Iraq, Yemen, Syria, Lebanon, Egypt and Jordan
+Manufacturing and service providers — structuring and implementation of joint ventures (contractual and corporate) and the appointment of commercial agents, distributors and franchise holders in the UAE, Saudi Arabia, Qatar, Oman, Bahrain, Afghanistan, Iraq, Yemen, Lebanon, Egypt and Jordan

 Companies and c-suite executives — advising on all manner of employment disputes, including redundancy, arbitrary dismissal claims and performance issues, throughout the Middle East

 "Supply contracts country questions: United Arab Emirates" Practical Law, Thomson Reuters, Oct.
 13, 2016.